Mahopac, New York: Education

 The Mahopac Central School District covers the census-designated place.

 The district is divided into five schools: three K-5 schools (Lakeview Elementary School, Fulmar Road Elementary School, and Austin Road Elementary School), a middle school for grades 6-8 (Mahopac Middle School) and a high school for grades 9-12 (Mahopac High School).

 Pronunciation

 The name "Mahopac" is believed to be an indigenous word meaning "Great Lake" or "Lake of the Great Serpent".
 Long-time area residents affirm that the pronunciation "Ma-HO-pac" – consistent with other Native American named local communities such as Mohegan and Mohansic – was used by residents until the hamlet's large population expansion and demographic shift in the 1960s and '70s.

 In spite of a 3–2 vote by the Carmel Town Board in favor of the traditional pronunciation, the modern-day first-syllable-inflected "MAY-o-pac" is used by a large number of residents today.
-Stressing the similar pronunciation of other Native American communities nearby, lifelong Mahopac resident and retired Putnam County legislator and assistant to the Putnam County Executive Regina Morini affirmed, "Mohegan, Mohansic, Mahopac.
+"Mohegan, Mohansic, Mahopac.
 The accent is on the second syllable".